QUICK TRAIL FACTS

 - Preserve Size: 60 acres

-- Trail Mileage: 2 miles
+- Trail Mileage: ~2 miles in network

 - Pets: yes

-- Difficulty: easy
+- Difficulty: easy to moderate

 If you like jumping off cliffs, this is the park for you.
 This 60-acre town park borders more than a mile of the Saco River.
-The river here must be very deep, because there are many places people have strung up rope swings from riverside cliffs.
-It looks dangerous but it must be okay since so many kids do it.
-On a hot summer day, this place is busy!
-(I have heard from a couple of people that unfortunately this place has become a haven for underage drinking.
-I didn’t run into many people mid-day during the week, and I have a high tolerance for scruffy trails!
-Both recommended the lovely Indian Cellar Preserve, on the other side of the river.)
+The river here is deep (~50 feet), and there are several places people like to jump from riverside cliffs.
+It looks dangerous to me but it must be okay since so many kids do it.

-For me, the nicest part of the park was the southern side, where there are several benches and picnic tables by the river, as well as an old cemetery (and no rope swings).
-The interior paths are less used, so are overgrown.
-But they do allow you to make a loop from one end of the park to the other.
-Once you leave the quiet side and go to the cliff-y side, the ground becomes well trammeled.
+For me, the nicest part of this park was the southern side, where there are several benches and picnic tables by the river, as well as an old cemetery (and no rope swings).
+The interior paths are less frequently used, so I found them to be overgrown.
+But I have a high tolerance for scruffy trails!
+Scruffy or no, they allow you to make a roughly 1.8-mile loop from one end of the park to the other.

 The town does not maintain the property well .During the summer it becomes a haven for under aged drinking making it unsuitable for young children.
 The best time to visit is spring or fall.
 Indian Cellar does not appear to have the same problems and is well maintained.